phoenixframework/phoenix/guides/contexts.md

 Our cart page is almost complete, but submitting the form will yield yet another error.

 ```
-UndefinedFunctionError at PUT /cart
+Request: POST /cart
+** (exit) an exception was raised:
-function HelloWeb.CartController.update/2 is undefined or private
+    ** (UndefinedFunctionError) function HelloWeb.CartController.update/2 is undefined or private
 ```

 Let's head back to our `CartController` at `lib/hello_web/cart_controller.ex` and implement the update action: